City-Form-Lab/madina/README.md

 - Add turn penalty argument to the betweenness pipeline
 - Rewrite specs for most UNA functions
 - Add map cleaning, visualization, and generative geometry
+- Rewrite logic for reprojections: Use the first loaded layer's built in projection as the overall projection, and reproject every other layer to that projection.
+Assume all layers are valid (nothing like the Somerville network case).
+Give a warning (PYTHONIC) to users when reprojections actually happen.